sqlxpert/10-minute-aws-client-vpn/README.md

 The Terraform option is fully compatible with [Automatic Scheduling](#automatic-scheduling).
-You can turn the VPN on and off by toggling the `Enable` parameter of the `CVpn` stack in CloudFormation, without making changes in Terraform. `terraform plan` will not show any changes.
+You can turn the VPN on and off by toggling the `Enable` parameter of the `CVpn` stack in CloudFormation. `terraform plan` will not show unapplied changes.

 &#9888; **Remember to turn the VPN on!** The Terraform option leaves it off initially.